onlyjazz/flask-docs/docs/riskgraph_api.md

 ## V0.1
 Single dimensional case.

-Algorithm for anomaly detection: Distance based.
-Single variable
+Algorithm for anomaly detection: Distance based, Single variable

 ###Description
 Client calls API function with an array of `{ts: Timestamp,  key:value}` where value is a positive integer